-The Audit Committee is accountable to the Board of Directors for the oversight of (i) the quality and integrity of the accounts; (ii) the effectiveness of the compliance and internal controls (including financial crime prevention) and risk management systems; (iii) internal audit activities; and (iv) external audit activities.
+The Audit Committee is accountable to the Board of Directors for the oversight of:

+- a) the quality and integrity of the accounts; - b) the effectiveness of the compliance and internal controls (including financial crime prevention) and risk management systems; - c) internal audit activities; and - d) external audit activities.

 The Audit Committee is required to include at least two independent non-executive directors, all of whom must be financially literate.
 The members of the Committee are appointed by the Board from among the non-executive directors, with at least one of the members of this Committee being required to have financial expertise.
-The CFO is a mandatory attendee of the Committee meetings.
-The Audit Committee is chaired by Gay Huey Evans, who is an independent director in light of the UK Corporate Governance independence criteria.
+The CFO and the Head of Internal Audit are mandatory attendees of the Committee meetings.
+The CEO, the CRO, the Head of Compliance and representatives of the Itaú Group Audit Committee and Internal Audit are regularly invited to attend the Committee meetings.
+The Audit Committee is chaired by an independent director.